nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 - inputs: input cell set, includes cells to be transferred and/or updated.
 They must be references to P1 cells with corresponding unlock scripts.
 - outputs: output cell set, includes all newly created P1 cells.

 Because cells are immutable, cells cannot be modified directly.
-Instead new versions of cells are created and all cell versions can be linked together to form a “cell version chain”.
+Instead, new versions of cells are created and all cell versions can be linked together to form a “cell version chain”.
 A cell capacity transfer creates the cell’s first version, and the updates become its historical versions.
 The head of a cell version chain is its current version.
 The CKB is the superset of all cell version chains.
 The set of all cell heads is the current version of the CKB.

 The design of the CKB cell model and transactions is friendly to light clients.
 Since all the states are in blocks, block synchronization also accomplishes state synchronization.
 Light clients only need to synchronize blocks, and do not need to perform state transition computations.
 If we only stored events in blocks, we would have needed full nodes to also support state synchronization.
 This extra protocol can be difficult for large deployments, because the incentive to do so is not defined within the blockchain protocol.
 CKB defines state synchronization in the protocol itself, and this makes light nodes and full nodes more equal peers, leading to a more robust and decentralized system.